DavidJRichards/Aviation-Integrants/software/readme.md

 Additional i/o modules can be easily be added to the system with minor changes to the master software.

+The configuration implements a cross-point matrix of inputs connected to outputs, with a storage cell to configure each crossing.

 The main user interface is used to control of choice of outputs receiving data from an input.
+A menu 'Routing Table' consists of a list of each output and choice is made as to which input it uses.
+A single input can feed more than one output if neded.

+For the synchro simulation channels there is an additional configuration to select the transformation used, synchro, resolver, single sin(0), etc. The values are all normalised into floating point anthough some kinds are integer or even boolean.

 Ongoing development will add function modules for more sophisticated control functions - e.g. for the moving map display module where one input will need to have calculations performed and to then drive multiple outputs.
 The function modules will appear in the menus in a similar way to the existing i/o devices.